r-simmer/simmer/cran-comments.md

-## Patch release (resubmission)
+## Patch release

-URLs fixed.
-Maintenance release, several bug fixes and minor enhancements.
+- Use 'given' instead of 'middle', as requested by CRAN.
+- Fixes for some memory issues.

 Regarding the package title, Uwe asked us in a past submission to remove "for R" because it is redundant.
 If it is not an issue, we would like to keep